FREE Case Evaluation

 Virginia DUI Lawyer

 Virginia classifies drunk driving as the operation of any motorized vehicle (automobile, watercraft, or boat) by a person with a blood alcohol concentration at or above 0.08%.
-If you are charged with Driving Under the Influence, a Virginia reckless driving lawyer can help you fight the charges.
+If you are charged with driving under the influence, a Virginia DUI attorney can help you fight the charges.

-Code § 18.2-266 of the state law also makes it legal for a person to be charged with driving under the influence even if his or her BAC is as low as 0.00%, in certain circumstances.
+§ 18.2-266 of the Code of Virginia also makes it legal for a person to be charged with driving under the influence even if his or her BAC is as low as 0.00%, in certain circumstances.
 For example, a person that is impaired while operating a motor vehicle because of the use of a narcotic or even prescription drug can be charged with a DUI.
-These cases often present the best chances of a positive outcome for the defendant in a DUI charge.

 Evidence Presented in a DUI Case

-A Virginia traffic lawyer will need to evaluate a set of evidence involved in the case, as DUI charges can be complex and fact-intensive.
-There are a number of facts that should be evaluated before a case goes to trial.
-These facts include:
+A Virginia DUI attorney will need to evaluate the circumstances of the case, as DUI charges can be complex and fact-intensive.
+Below are some of the determinations that will need to be made before a case goes to trial: